Subasthp/2024_Quant_Project/README.md

 The project consists of two main parts, each utilizing a different dataset for analysis.
 # Datasets Used
 # Dataset 1: Dias et al. (2018) - Drought Tolerance Traits
-Source: The open dataset made available by Dias et al. (2018) contains phenotypic data of five drought tolerance traits measured in 308 hybrids across 8 environments contrasting for water availability.
+Source: The open dataset made available by Dias et al. (2018) contains phenotypic data of five drought tolerance traits measured in 308 hybrids across eight environments contrasting for water availability.
-Subset: For practical purposes, a subset of 202 hybrids is used.
+Subset: For practical purposes, a subgroup of 202 hybrids is used.
 Traits Analyzed:
 -Grain Yield (GY)
 -Ears per Plot (EPP)